DomMc97/Applied-Maths-MSc-Thesis/docs/Cluster Visualisations/D/ReadME.md

+## Ceremonial_counties
+The boundaries of Englands Ceremonial Counties a ground truth clustering comparison.

 ## Cluster_Visualisation_D.ipynb
 The notebook containg the investigation into cluster C.

-## Counties__December_2016__Boundaries
-The boundaries of Englands Ceremonial Counties a ground truth clustering comparison (Used NHS Area Teams in paper).

 ## GAM_score
 The GAM score for the cluster D.